 DIY Sour Gummy Bears

 These DIY Sour Gummy Bears are just so cute.
-I’m pretty much obsessed with the bright colors and I love the fact that I can make these at home for the kids versus buying the ones at the store that are loaded down with a ton of additive and ingredients that I can’t even pronounce or know what they are.
+I’m pretty much obsessed with the bright colors and I love the fact that I can make these at home for the kids versus buying the ones at the store that are loaded down with a ton of additives and ingredients that I can’t even pronounce or know what they are.

 Plus, you literally only need 5 simple ingredients and supplies to make your very own gummy bears at home.
 What an awesome world we live in, right?
 These homemade gummy bears will have your children grabbing them left and right and quite possibly you as well.